 7. Have a Billboard With Birthdays

 Want a better way to show your employees that you care about them?
-For that purpose, you can have a billboard where people in the office can see everyone’s birthdays.
+For that purpose, you can have a billboard or a bulletin board where people in the office can see everyone’s birthdays.

 If you want to make your company’s employees feel better, you can cut a cake for them and give them presents.
 If the budget is limited, you can have an end-of-month cake for all the birthdays in the month.